-- There are also coverage limitations, typically either annual or for the pet’s lifetime.
+- There are also coverage limits, typically either annual or for the pet’s lifetime.

 - Some policies only cover veterinary care within a specific provider network, while others offer more flexible coverage.

-While what your pet insurance covers varies by policy, these exclusions are common:
+While what your pet insurance covers varies by policy, most have the following exclusions: